NBOTZ001/telegram-bot/README.md

-# Telegram Video Downloader Bot
+# Telegram YouTube Bot

-This project is a Telegram bot that allows users to download videos from YouTube.
-When a user sends a YouTube link, the bot prompts them to select the desired video quality before downloading.
+This bot allows users to download YouTube videos in various qualities directly from Telegram.

+## Features
+- Download videos in different qualities (144p, 240p, 360p, 480p, 720p, 1080p)
+- Download audio as MP3
+- Get video information such as title and thumbnail

 ## Project Structure